SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 at the point that the subscript is used.
 This definition of multiple subscripts is known as :newTerm:`subscript overloading`.

-While it is most common for a subscript to take a single parameter, you can also define a subscript with multiple parameters if it is appropriate for your type.
+While it's most common for a subscript to take a single parameter, you can also define a subscript with multiple parameters if it's appropriate for your type.
 The following example defines a ``Matrix`` structure, which represents a two-dimensional matrix of ``Double`` values.
 The ``Matrix`` structure's subscript takes two integer parameters: